anton-kasperovich/workshop/mulder/run-tests.md

 }
 ```

 Let's commit and push again, and enjoy the green Jenkins build!
 It's time to merge your PR.
+And to update your local `master` branch.

 This time we have a fully functional CI/CD pipeline with a safety net, so we can start developing new features with confidence!